jishnu7/doc/api/event.md

 # Class: event.Emitter

-The Game Closure DevKit provides several mechanisms for handling events that allows cross-object communication.
+The hashcube DevKit provides several mechanisms for handling events that allows cross-object communication.
 To see what type of events a particular class supports, a list is provided in that component's API documentation.
 For